 To find out more about wych barges, you may like to read Katy Beinart’s blog.
 Katy is one of the other artists working on the Ring project.

 I am indebted to Margaret Rowley (Previous Chair of Droitwich Canals Trust, Wychavon District Councillor and Chairman of Droitwich Waterways (Pamela May) Trust) for the time she spent going through Max’s photos with me.
-At our first meeting she told me that as well as the many volunteers who worked on the canal restoration, several inmates from Hewell Grand Open Prison were involved.
+At our first meeting she told me that as well as the many volunteers who worked on the canal restoration, several inmates from Hewell Grange Open Prison were involved.
 On the whole, the scheme to involve prisoners was very successful, but there was one incident which Margaret told me about.
 Denis Pike told me the same story but with a slightly different ending.
 This poem didn’t make it into the book:

 A prisoner, or so they say,